pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/index.rst

 Pachyderm takes each datum and processes it in isolation on one of the pipeline worker nodes.
-You can define datums, workers, and other performance parameters can all be configured through the corresponding fields in the `pipeline specification <../../../reference/pipeline-spec.html>`__
+You can define datums, workers, and other performance parameters through the corresponding fields in the `pipeline specification <../../../reference/pipeline-spec.html>`__.

 To understand how datums affect data processing in Pachyderm, you need to understand the following subconcepts: